Your relationship with your weight isn’t healthy.

 Say you’re on a weight loss plan and making progress.
 So you treat yourself to a heartier meal while you’re out with some friends.
 That’s a totally normal and healthy thing to do—reward should be part of a weight loss plan.
 But the next time you step onto the scale, the number you see could try to convince you otherwise.

-“The scale plays a huge role in what we call ‘what the hell?’ weeks,” explains Born Fitness coach B.J.
+“The scale plays a huge role in what we call ‘what the hell?’ weeks,” explains Born Fitness Head Coach B.J.
 Ward.
 “People will retain water after an ‘off-plan’ meal, which tips the scale higher.
 Then they’ll have an emotional reaction.”

 People wind up thinking that they aren’t making progress when really they’re just a little bloated.
 A similar effect can happen among people doing any type of carb cycling, Ward explains.
 You are going to weigh more after a high-carb day than a low-carb day.
 In either case, Ward says individual measurements aren’t what matters.
 The overall trend line is.